spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### tuple&lt;float, float, float, float&gt; get_bounds()

 Basically gets the absolute coordinates of the area inside the unbreakable bedrock walls, from wall to wall.
 Every solid entity should be inside these boundaries.
-The order is: top left x, top left y, bottom right x, bottom right y
+The order is: left x, top y, right x, bottom y

 ### get_camera_position